ropensci-org/knowtifier/README.md

 heroku addons:open scheduler
 ```

-Add the task ```rake do``` to your heroku scheduler and set to whatever schedule you want.
+Add the task ```rake run``` to your heroku scheduler and set to whatever schedule you want.

 ## Usage

-If you have your repo in an env var as above, run the rake task `do`
+If you have your repo in an env var as above, run the rake task `run`

 ```
-rake do
+rake run
 ```

-If not, then pass the repo to `do` like
+If not, then pass the repo to `run` like

 ```
-rake do repo=owner/repo
+rake run repo=owner/repo
 ```

 ## Rake tasks

+* rake envs  # list env vars
-* rake run - check a package
+* rake run   # checks for new packages or new releases